-For seagoing small boats and coastal boats with an overall length of 24 metres or more, a tonnage certificate issued in accordance with international rules must be submitted to the SMNO.
+For yachts with an overall length of 24 metres or more, an international tonnage certificate issued in accordance with international rules must be submitted to the SMNO.
 The overall length is determined according to the definition of the Tonnage Convention (Art.
 2 No. 8).

-A ship's measurement in accordance with international rules along with issuance of the associated tonnage certificate is provided by all classification societies recognised by the SMNO and by various foreign port and maritime authorities, including the German Federal Maritime and Hydrographic Agency (www.bsh.de).
+A ship's measurement in accordance with international rules along with issuance of the associated tonnage certificate is provided by all classification societies recognised by the SMNO and by various foreign port and maritime authorities, including the German Federal Maritime and Hydrographic Agency. (www.bsh.de)